khanakia/aws_lambda_python_packages/README.md

 I needed access to the package in a lambda function however I have been unsuccessful finding  the pandas and numpy packages for usage in a Lambda function.

-So i decided to build the libraries myself to support he Amazon Linux 2 arch.
+So i decided to build the libraries myself to support the Amazon Linux 2 arch.

 ..................